Hanson Robotics: Zeno

 Zeno debuted in 2007 at Wired Nextfest.
 The robot could see, hear, and talk.
 Zeno featured more than 28 specialized motors, an agile body, and expressive face.
 Named for creator David Hanson's son Zeno and designed as a nod to Astro Boy, In 2012, an updated version of Zeno was released, which included Dynamixel RX-28 and RX-64 servos, plus a sensor suite comprising a gyro, accelerometer, compass, torque sensors, touch sensors, and temperature sensors, as well as more cartoon-like features.

 Joey Chaos

 Joey Chaos was unveiled by Hanson Robotics at the 2007 RoboBusiness Conference and Expo in Boston, MA.
 The robot was created to study human-robot interaction and has camera eyes to track human faces and speech recognition software.

 Criticism

-Hanson Robotics' humanoid robotics have been heavily criticized by leading AI researchers.
-For example, Facebook's Yann Le Cunn has called Sophia a "puppet" and questioned the value of Sophia and similar robots, as well as the presentation of these robots as far more intelligent than what they truly are.
+Hanson Robotics' humanoid robotics have been criticized by leading AI researchers.
+For example, Facebook's Yann LeCun has called Sophia a "puppet" and questioned the value of Sophia and similar robots, as well as the presentation of these robots as far more intelligent than what they truly are.